Developed in collaboration with

 How can we find time to do a 5S project?

 You can start small or start big.
 Some groups identify and ask one interested staff member to work on one space over a few hours.
-Many groups will close their office for a half day or bring their staff in on a Saturday morning to rigorously clean out and organize their workspace.
+Many groups will close their office for a half day or bring their staff in on a Saturday morning to rigorously organize and clean their workspaces.
 This is often accompanied by some fun team-building activities.
-Others will conduct Lean improvement during a dedicated morning or evening session on a weekday.
-Hopefully, the time investment will be worthwhile because your team will be able to work more efficiently.
+Others will conduct Lean improvement on a weekday morning or evening.
+Usually the time investment will be worthwhile because your team will be able to work more efficiently.

 How many changes should be made at a time?

-Share how you've improved processes with others in your practice and organization.
+Share how you've tried to improve processes with others in your practice and organization.
 Spreading news of improvements helps build strong team culture and strengthen connectedness.
 Small celebrations of success will contribute to an atmosphere of camaraderie within the practice.

-It's also important to note that not all solutions will work.
+It's also important to note that not all solutions will work in every setting.
 It is okay to try an improvement and discover that it doesn't work or is not a good fit for your practice.
 This is not a failure.
-In this case, a team can celebrate the problem-solving and learning process.
+If a team does not succeed in an improvement, celebrate the problem-solving and learning process.
 The team can come to realize that they can learn more from a failed experiment than a success.
 Many practices have a bulletin board or other visual display to keep the team updated on successes and to acknowledge the work of team members.

-How much baseline and post-intervention data should we collect to assess the impact of our changes?
+How much baseline and post-intervention data should we collect to assess the impact of change?

 We are a small organization without a budget for data analysts.
 How can we do all of this measurement and still take care of patients?